emilymerwin/PropertyTax/README.md

 	- GAP might have % sign, if so change cell format to Number.
 Parser will convert it to whole number
 - proptaxCSVtoXML.py will generate an XML file from the CSV

+###ToDo
+- handle missing ZIPs
+- Use JSON instead of XML